-After ten years of being an entrepreneur, I’ve learned a thing or two about networking.
+After ten years of being an entrepreneur, I have learned a thing or two about networking.
 One of the most important things I learned is that networking is a lifestyle.
 It needs to be worked into your DNA so that you are networking at all times, effortlessly and happily.

 When you treat networking as a lifestyle, you don’t get anxious when you see a stranger at a conference, when the phone rings or when you’re waiting in a long line.